svcadm/nginx-ecs-sample/README.md

 # Static webpage hosted on NGINX

-This is a static app, used for the demo pu only...
+This is a static app, used for the demo pu only..